Reliable Cellular Automata with Self-Organization: Outline of the program

 The idea of the proof of the Attribution Lemma is the following.
-Suppose that $(x_{0},t_{0})$ is a cell whose origin we want to trace.
-We will be able to follow a steep path $(x_{i},t_{i})$ of ``ancestors'' backward in time until time $t_{n}=t_{0}-mQ$ with some large coefficient $m$.
-Lemma \ref{l.ancestor} (Ancestor) shows that it is possible to lead a path around a damage rectangle.
-The attribution consists of showing that $(x_{n},t_{n})$ belongs to a domain covering a whole colony.
-To prove this, we will show that the rule $\Decay$, which eliminates partial colonies, would eventually cut through the steep path unless the latter ends in such a domain.
-In actual order, the proof proceeds as follows: \begin{itemize}
+Suppose that \( (x_{0},t_{0}) \) is a cell whose origin we want to trace.
+We will be able to follow a ``steep'' path \( (x_{i},t_{i}) \) of ``ancestors'' backwards in time until time \( t_{n}=t_{0}-m\Q \) with some large coefficient \( m \).
+Lemma~\ref{lem:skirting} (Skirting) shows that it is possible to lead a path around an island of damage.
+The attribution consists of showing that \( (x_{n},t_{n}) \) belongs to a domain covering a whole colony.
+To prove this, we will show that the decay rule, which eliminates partial colonies, would eventually cut through the steep path unless the latter ends in such a domain.
+In actual order, the proof proceeds as follows: \begin{enumerate}[label = {\textendash}]

 \item Some of the simpler killing and creating rules and conditions will be introduced, and some lemmas will be proved that support the reasoning about paths and domains.